aircury/canvas-sqs-salesforce/force-app/README.md

 The actions are executed inmediatelly (live) and consists on:

 * Delete all the Canvas Events attached to the Canvas User Calendar for all the Attendees__c related with the FLIP_Event__c.
-The same restrictions defined on [LMSEventAttendeesProvisionTrigger trigger lines 182 to 186](#L182-L186) applies.
+The same restrictions defined on [LMSEventAttendeesProvisionTrigger "On deletion"](#on-deletion) applies.
 To locate the old Canvas Event to remove it, the old Event_Date__c, Start_Time__c, Event_End_Date__c and End_Time__c is used.
 * Create all the Canvas Events attached to the Canvas User Calendar for all the Attendees__c related with the FLIP_Event__c.
-The same restrictions defined on [LMSEventAttendeesProvisionTrigger trigger lines 176 to 181](#L176-L181) applies.
+The same restrictions defined on [LMSEventAttendeesProvisionTrigger "On creation"](#on-creation) applies.

-The Canvas Event attached to the Canvas User Calendar fields are the same as defined in [ScheduledLMSUsersProvision section lines 138 to 140](#L138-140).
+The Canvas Event attached to the Canvas User Calendar fields are the same as defined in [Canvas Event data sources](#canvas-event-data-sources).